 For example, a commercial construction company hired me to help them deliver high-level sales presentations better.
 When they competed for a big project, they often had do a presentation for the buyers.
 We conducted a series of presentation skills classes with the teams of presenters.

 Because they trained together, they developed a team culture that showed up when they presented together.
 Quite often, at the end of their presentations, the buyers would say, “We chose this group because they just seemed to work very well together.”

 The team culture showed because the individuals within the group had been trained in soft skills together.
 They saw themselves as having an advantage over other presenters (and they had one.)

 Can Team-Building Increase Productivity in Your Team?

-Presentation skills, people skills, coaching, mentoring, and other soft-skills training can really help teams become more productive.
-The team members just need to go through the training as a team.
+Presentation skills, people skills, coaching, mentoring, and other soft-skills training can really help your employees become a successful team.
+The team members just need to go through the right team building activities together as a team.